Kumarbegnier/PictoBlox/Rock Paper sciscor/Readme.md

-you want to implement a "Rock, Paper, Scissors" game using PictoBlox.
-Here's a basic outline of how you can do that:
+**To implement a "Rock, Paper, Scissors" game using PictoBlox.
+Here's a basic outline of how you can do that:**

 Setup: Open PictoBlox and create a new project.